 Instructions for students

-The 2022 Bebras India Computational Thinking Challenge will be conducted in English, Marathi, Gujarati, Hindi, Kannada, Odia, Tamil and Telugu and is conducted free.
+The 2023 Bebras India Computational Thinking Challenge was conducted in English, Marathi, Gujarati, Hindi, Kannada, Odia, Tamil and Telugu and is conducted free.

-The results for 2022 Bebras India Computational Thinking Challenge will be available online and the schools will receive emails with the instructions for the students once the results are declared.
-Students can login using the username and passwd they had used for the challenge and see the scores and national rank.
+The results for 2023 Bebras India Computational Thinking Challenge have been declared and are available online and the schools will have received emails with the instructions for the students and also download the certificates.
+Students can login using the username and passwd they had used for the challenge and see the scores, national rank and download the certificates.

-National Rank holder #1 will be listed on the Hall of Fame page.
+National Rank holder #1 is listed on the Hall of Fame page.

 Instructions for teachers